top of page

-CSCORE is committed to providing a powerful vision for school counseling in 21st-century schools.
-This includes providing evidence-based resources that support k-12 students in their academic, social/emotional, college and career aspirations and achievements.
+The Ronald H. Fredrickson Center for School Counseling Outcome Research and Evaluation (CSCORE), established in January 2003, is committed to providing a powerful vision for school counseling in 21st-century schools.
+This includes identifying, developing, and disseminating information about evidence-based resources that support K-12 students in their academic, social/emotional, and college/career aspirations and achievements.

-Effective counseling in schools requires high quality research about effective counseling, consultation, teaching, advocacy, academic advising, college placement, and the myriad activities and program components that are part of a successful school counselor’s daily work.
+Effective counseling in schools requires high-quality research related to counseling, consultation, teaching, advocacy, academic advising, college placement, and the myriad of activities and program components that are part of a successful school counselor’s daily work.
 It also necessitates consideration of how to bridge the gap between these research findings and what is actually done in schools, so that school counselors are using what is known about best practices to support students.

 CSCORE